Guides

 With more capital, you can spread across more strategies, reducing portfolio volatility.
 A single strategy might have 40% max drawdown, but a diversified portfolio of 4 uncorrelated strategies might only experience 20% max drawdown.

-Common Questions by Budget
+What Are the Common Questions by Starting Budget?

 "I Only Have 0.1 SOL — Is It Even Worth It?"